You are here

 Col des Thures (2797m) ABOVE Abriès

-Col des Thures à Abriès (Queyras)
+The Col des Thures in Abriès

 The Col des Thures is one of the passes used by the fleeing Protestants of Abriès who, rather than give up their faith after the repeal of the Edict of Nantes (1685), chose to go into exile.
-One such Protestant, safe in Wurmberg in Germany, had the inscription ‘Col des Thures’ engraved over his fireplace in grateful memory.
+One such Protestant, safe in Wurmberg in Germany, has the inscription ‘Col des Thures’ engraved over his fireplace in grateful memory.

 Col St Martin (2657m) ABOVE Abriès

 The Protestants of Molines, also fleeing France after the repeal of the Edict of Nantes by Louis XIV in 1685, went into exile over the Col Saint-Martin.
-The col is reached from the Roux d'Abriès (1735m) by taking the valley which goes east from Montette..
+The col is reached from the Roux d'Abriès (1735m) by taking the valley which goes east from Montette.

 Col du Bouchet (2626m) ABOVE Abriès